ethereumdegen/bevy_mesh_terrain/splatv2.md

-## BIG BUG
+## TODO

-1. when i load and then save the   strength maps, they become blank and 8 bits... ?
+1. When i edit, need to make B channel be the  layer (0,1,2,3) !